Yehuda-blip/ShekelTest/README.md

 This could mean:
 1. A software bug, since I ran almost 0 tests in this project.
 2. I have no idea how the SQLServer internals work.

-I will safely assume both.
+3. Something else that I'm completely missing.

+It will be safe (and probably correct) to assume all three.